Pearl (miniseries): Production

 To keep production costs manageable, the scenes of the attack were footage originally shot for the film Tora!
 Tora!
 Tora!.
 The miniseries also used newly dubbed footage of So Yamamura to portray Admiral Isoroku Yamamoto, the Japanese commander of the attack.

 Novelization

 Some sources erroneously cite the miniseries as based on a novel by dramatist Sterling Silliphant, but in fact the reverse is true.
 As the copyright and publication dates indicate, Silliphant novelized his scripts for a paperback original, intended in part to promote the miniseries.
 (Silliphant had similarly novelized his screenplay for The Slender Thread.)
 With a timing typical of the era, it was released by Dell Books as a tie-in edition six months in advance of the mini-series airing.

 The novelization is more graphic than the miniseries (such as when Doug North and Holly Nagata make love in her car) and includes a subplot involving a Japanese fighter pilot who eventually strafes Doug North's ship.

+Reception

+Release

+The miniseries aired in three installments on ABC on November 16, 17 and 19, 1978.
+All three parts were among the top ten most watched prime time shows of the week, with the series watched all or in part by about 80 million people.
+ABC had nine of the top 10 shows for the week of November 13, 1978 where Pearl was ranked 3rd, 9th, and 5th.
+Pearl was re-aired December 3–7, 1991 on NBC.

+Critical response

+The Associated Press wrote: "To borrow from Dickens: it is the best of television, it is the worst of television."

+John Corry of The New York Times wrote: "Pearl is the television equivalent of a good read, a good long read.
+It doesn't strain us; we keep turning pages, and so what if we know early on how it will all turn out?
+When our attention wanders, Pearl reclaims it with a love scene, a sinking battleship or another flight of Zeros."